 - Add sections based on release dates (e.g., month, quarter, sprint cycle).

-- Use custom fields by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+- Create custom fields by clicking the blue Add Custom Fields link at the top of your project.
 You can use custom fields to show if you will do marketing for the release, type of announcement/channel, launch size/importance (small, medium, large), launch estimate date, etc.

 - Create a task template that the product team will copy for each upcoming product release.
 Name the task “Duplicate me - Product launch template.”
 Add subtasks and assign them to the appropriate teammate for each new product release.

 - When your product team decides to start building a new feature, they should duplicate and fill out the template task.
 They should include basic information in the task description, like the shipping schedule and an overview of the product functionality.
 They should also keep the followers of the template task, add a due date, fill out appropriate custom fields, and move the task to the right section of the project.

 - Invite members from other teams to the project.
 Teammates will be notified in their Inbox when tasks are created in the project so they can stay updated on product changes.

 - When product ships, complete the task and celebrate!

 If tasks in your launch planning are dependent on one another, you can mark tasks as dependent on one another so they are completed in the right order.
 You can even mark several tasks as dependent on another task.
 In the example above, you could make all subtasks dependent upon “Launch messaging.”
 Once the messaging task is complete, task assignees of dependent subtasks will receive a notification.
 Your copywriters, social media managers, and email marketers can all begin on their respective subtasks and keep the launch on schedule.

 Convert a task to project